AI for Healthcare: Top AI Tools & Companies

 How is AI being used in healthcare?

-Key applications include Medical imaging and diagnostic AI, Drug discovery and molecular modeling, Patient monitoring and predictive analytics.
-These use cases are driving adoption across the industry.
+The biggest applications right now are Medical imaging and diagnostic AI, Drug discovery and molecular modeling, Patient monitoring and predictive analytics.
+That's where the money and traction are concentrated.

 Is Healthcare a growing market?